Kenneth De Beckker

 August 2023: Opinion article in national newspaper – “Of de spaarrentes nu echt gaan beginnen stijgen, hangt van onszelf af[Whether savings rates will indeed increase now relies on our actions] (De Tijd , 25 August 2023)

-Mei 2023: “Waarom Belgen hun geld niet massaal overzetten naar een spaarrekening met een hogere rente” [Why Belgians do not massively transfer their savings to a savings account with a higher interest rate] (VRT NWS, 23 May 2023)
+Mei 2023: “Waarom Belgen hun geld niet massaal overzetten naar een spaarrekening met een hogere rente” (VRT NWS, 23 May 2023)

 January 2023: Best Teacher Recognition 2022 – Faculty of Economics and Business, KU Leuven.